-TIPS FOR COMPLETING THE 2015-16 CA DREAM ACT APPLICATION
+TIPS FOR COMPLETING THE 2021-2022 CA DREAM ACT APPLICATION

-- Complete the 2015- 2016 CA Dream Act Application Worksheet before attempting to complete the application online.
-The worksheet is available at: http://www.csac.ca.gov/pubs/forms/grnt\frm/2015-16\dream\act\application\worksheet.pdf - When completing the 2015 2016 CA Dream Act Application and/or the Non-SSN GPA Verification Form, be sure to report your name and date of birth exactly as you have reported it on your UCLA Undergraduate Admission application.
+- Complete the 2021-2022 CA Dream Act Application Worksheet before attempting to complete the application online. - When completing the 2021-2022 CA Dream Act Application and/or the Non-SSN GPA Verification Form, be sure to report your name and date of birth exactly as you have reported it on your UCLA Undergraduate Admission application.
 This will allow us to properly match your applications. - Be sure to meet the March 2nd deadline.
-If you do not have 2014 tax information or other information necessary to complete the CA Dream Act Application, you can provide estimated information and make corrections once accurate information is available. - If you are considered a dependent student and are unable to provide parental information due to extenuating circumstances, visit UCLA Financial Aid and Scholarships to discuss your circumstance with your financial aid counselor.
+Dream Act will use your 2019 tax information for the 2021-2022 academic year so you will not need to wait until you complete your taxes this year to file your application. - If you are considered a dependent student and are unable to provide parental information due to extenuating circumstances, contact UCLA Financial Aid and Scholarships to discuss your circumstance.